dennisXZX/web-developer-notes/CSS Animation.md

 #### Fundamentals

-CSS animation is ofen used in combination with pseudo-class.
+CSS animation is often used in combination with pseudo-class.

 - `:hover` state indicates when you hover an element, like mouse hover
 - `:focus` state indicates when an element receives focus, like click on an input field or use `tab` key moving to it